Daily #COVID19 news has grown to become a hard pill to swallow.

 Here's what the American Psychological Association recommends to keep your stress at bay during trying news cycles.

-Remember: We've been through rough elections before.
+As the World Health Organisation (WHO) has officially deemed coronavirus (COVID-19) a pandemic, many people are starting to think worst-case scenario.
 Avoid catastrophising and maintain a balanced perspective.
-Even if Brexit goes terribly, worse things have happened before and we've been alright.
+Even if the country goes on lockdown, worse things have happened before and we've been alright.
 The goal is to look after number one and believe that the right thing will happen for the right time.